Myndex/SAPC-APCA/JS/ReadMe.md

 The APCA version is the version licensed to the W3 for use in accessibility standards.

 ## LowConSAPCsRGB.js
-The SAPC version(s) are AGPL v3, with various such as the Low Contrast extention that enables measuring low contrasts down to about 1 or 2 Percent.
+The SAPC version(s) are AGPL v3, with various added or experimental freatures such as the Low Contrast extention that enables measuring low contrasts down to about 1 or 2 Percent.
+These versions are not necessarrly compliant with the emerging accessibility conformance model.

 ### PLANNED:
 #### Adds for SAPC: